Atheists, Secularists and Humanists

-People often insult us by using an incorrect definition of atheists - "Atheists don't believe in god."
+We are insulted by an incorrect definition - "Atheists don't believe in god."

-That's silly because there are many things we, and most other people, don't believe in: dragons, Hobbits, Narnia etc.
+That's silly because there are many things we, and most other people, don't believe in: dragons, Hobbits, Narnia, unicorns, elves, pixies, fairies, klingons, etc.

 As atheists we don't have anything to prove, we are neutral, we are rational, we are logical - in fact we are often accused of being "too rational", "too logical", "too hard", "too tough".